amfoss/gitlit/README.md

 # GitLit :fire:
+GitLit is a web app that rates repositories and contributors through an algorithm which takes into consideration a range of metrics, from standard metrics like Stars, Forks, and PRs to accounting for factors like Activity in the Community (eg: Issue Resolution, PR Resolution time, Feature Addition),  backgrounds of the contributors, Inclusivity and Value.

+## Why GitLit? :thinking:
-Open Source contributions have largely been limited to some popular organizations since it has been difficult for new innovative projects to gain attention and acquire a group of interested and skilled contributors.
+Open Source is, by large, hard to adjust into.
+Whenever one enters the world of Open Source, he/she is, in most of the cases, greeted by large organizations where new contributors may find difficult to contribute something worthy - it can be their lack of patience or simply the lack of enough skills or it might be what we think it is - simply the lack of finding the correct projects.
+Contributions, in general,  have largely been limited to some popular organizations since it has been difficult for new innovative projects to gain attention and acquire a group of interested and skilled contributors.
 Furthermore, the same is the case for contributors to discover interesting and contributable communities and then to find workable issues and cool features - all in all - a complicated and a time-taking task, often leading many beginners to drop out of Open Source as they lack the know-how to get started.

-GitLit is a web app that rates repositories and contributors through an algorithm which takes into consideration not only a few standard metrics like Stars, Forks, and PRs, but also accounting for factors like Activity in the Community (eg: Issue Resolution, PR Resolution, Feature Addition),  backgrounds of the contributors and many more.

 ----------------------------------------------------------------------------------------------------------------------
 ## Target Customers  :bowtie: